Inferno Movie – Travel to the Filming Locations

 • Topkapi Palace was a palace for the Ottoman Sultans for almost 400 years, now it is a museum and a major tourist attraction.

-Istanbul and the surrounding areas are unique in culture, historical and religious significance.
-For those that love history, this city is not one to be missed.
+Istanbul and the surrounding areas are unique in culture, historical, and religious significance.
+For those who love history, this city is not one to be missed.

 We’ve Been There!